-FORT WORTH - FORT WORTH — Right out front of Cook Children’s Hospital today, there is a powerful display of an enormous problem, child abuse.
+FORT WORTH — Right out front of Cook Children’s Hospital today, there is a powerful display of an enormous problem, child abuse.

 Nurses, doctors and staff from the hospital’s CARE unit took time to carefully plant 1,496 pinwheels in the lawn.
 Each one represents a child.

 “That’s the number of visits that we’ve had here in the CARE team for the 2016,” said Donna Wright, a pediatric nurse practitioner in the unit.
 “We can put out these pinwheels to show everyone else what the magnitude of this problem is.”

 Among the people planting pinwheels was a person who knows the toll of child abuse all too well.
 Jennifer Elrod lost her son to Cayson to child abuse in 2005.